aescolar/zephyr/boards/native/nrf_bsim/doc/nrf54l15bsim.rst

 .. warning::

-   This target is experimental, and does not yet include models of the RADIO peripheral, so the BLE and 802.15.4 stacks cannot be run on it yet.
+   This target is experimental, and does not yet include models of the AAR, CCM and ECB peripherals, so the BLE and 802.15.4 stacks cannot be run with encryption or privacy enabled on it yet.

 This boards include models of some of the nRF54L15 SOC peripherals: